lifecycle-project/ds-upload/README.md

 packageurl <- "https://cran.r-project.org/src/contrib/Archive/MolgenisArmadillo/MolgenisArmadillo_1.1.3.tar.gz"
 install.packages(packageurl, repos=NULL, type="source")
 ```
 After that you should be able to load `dsUpload` without any problems.
+If you are asked to update `MolgenisArmadillo` to version 2.0.x please skip,
+this in order for dsUpload 4.7.x to work with Armadillo 2.